itswadesh/anne-docs2/docs/admin-manual.md

 - MAIL_REPLY_TO_ADDRESS=reply@example.com
 - MAIL_REPLY_TO_NAME=Reply

-The MAIL_FROM_ADDRESS and MAIL_FROM_NAME will be used to sent email by your marketplace where no specific sender information available to use.
+The MAIL_FROM_ADDRESS and MAIL_FROM_NAME will be used to send an email by your marketplace where no specific sender information is available to use.

 ### Store Settings/System Settings